Adult Tennis Camp

 The School of Theology Advanced Degrees Program

-The School of Theology's summer graduate program, now in its 35th year, offers the Doctor of Ministry degree and Master of Sacred Theology degree.
-Held during two sessions in June and July, this program brings students together in the relaxed summer atmosphere to study and exchange thoughts and ideas with others.
+The School of Theology's summer graduate program, offers the Doctor of Ministry degree and Master of Sacred Theology degree.
+Held in June, this program brings students together in the relaxed summer atmosphere to study and exchange thoughts and ideas with others.
 Among the strengths of the Advanced Degrees Program is that it is one of the few to meet in the summer when clergy are not as busy as usual, and provides them an opportunity to focus more intensely on their studies.

 The Sewanee School of Letters